Design Stations 1/2

 During each study the team leader organises the design sessions, supervises the work of the team members, and works closely with the systems engineers to ensure the fastest possible convergence of the design with the mission objectives and requirements.
 At the conclusion of the study, the team leader oversees the compilation of the final report, along with the technical author.

 During a study, the systems engineer conducts the majority of systems-level analysis for the mission, under the direction of the study team leader.
 The systems engineer is in charge of budgets, such as mass and power, and checks if the design satisfies the mission requirements.
 The holder of this post coordinates the various disciplines during the study, and can run design sessions in the absence of the team leader.
+The system engineer is supported by the Assistant System Engineer who also controls the distribution of content to the screens and acts as the moderator for the sessions as well as keeping track of the system model used by the participants.

 The mission analyst works with the team leader and system engineer to define the operational environment of the spacecraft throughout its mission.
 These include launch profile, orbital analysis, and trajectory definition.
 They are critical in the preliminary phase of a study and support the definition of mission requirements and the development of a mission profile.
 Throughout the study, the mission analyst updates and optimises the mission profile as the spacecraft design progresses.